dream11/kong-config-by-env/docs/index.md

 ## Caveats

 1. The plugin uses the kong.core_cache module which in turn uses [lua-resty-mlcache](https://github.com/thibaultcha/lua-resty-mlcache) library.
 2. To change the config at runtime, this plugin uses the worker_events module.
 It adds a listener to all crud events on the "plugin" entity.
-When there is a change in the config-by-env plugin, it invalidates the local L1 and L2 cache and sends invalidation event to all other nodes using the db which then invalidate their L1 and L2 cache.
+When there is a change in the config-by-env plugin, it invalidates the local L1 and L2 cache and sends invalidation event to all other nodes using the db which then invalidates their L1 and L2 cache.
 3. Enable `set_service_url` in config when you want to override the host url of an upstream service.
-In a case where the host url of service changes with environment, then to manage the service url we have to either keep as kong.yaml file per environment or use config-by-env plugin to overrride the host url as per environment.
+In a case where the upstream host url changes w.r.t environment, then to manage the service url we have to either keep separate kong.yaml file per environment or we can use config-by-env plugin to override the url as per environment.